 The Mayor was grateful and thanked all involved soon after the incident, “This is the best thing I have ever learnt” said the Mayor in a personal message to Scott.
 He was thankful that he had these first aid skills and encouraged all Gold Coasters to follow suit.
 “Having experienced such a frightening incident such as this, I strongly urge everyone to learn CPR as part of a first aid course.”
 As quoted by the Gold Coast Bulletin.

-We are happy to report that Lady Mayoress Ruth Tate have arrived back on the Gold Coast and is expected to make a good recovery.
+We are happy to report that Lady Mayoress Ruth Tate has arrived back on the Gold Coast and is expected to make a good recovery.